-However, there is a $4.95 fee associated with each ClickList order.
+There is a $4.95 fee associated with each ClickList order.
 Sometimes they run a promotion where your fee gets waived for the first few times you use the service.
 Occasionally they may have an e-coupon you can load to your Kroger Plus Card that gives you some free items if you use ClickList, which can offset the cost of the fee.

 The other downside for me personally is that Kroger does not offer ClickList services at all of their locations in a given area.
 So in my city, some Kroger stores participate and some do not.
-Unfortunately, the several stores closest to me are not currently participating, so I have to drive about 30 minutes to a different Kroger in order to take advantage of the ClickList service.
+Unfortunately, the several stores closest to me are not currently participating, so I have to drive about 20 minutes to a different Kroger in order to take advantage of the ClickList service.
 Not a deal breaker, but definitely not as convenient as if they offered this at all area Kroger stores.

 The verdict: Convenient, easy to use, great selection, budget-friendly.